15 January 2015

 When taking into account other more common forms of gamete donation and surrogacy, it is clear there are increasing ways in which a baby can quite easily be the "child" of three, four, or even five different people; situations that are provided for by scientific procedures, but not always in law.

-For an initial consultation with a Family Lawyer call Slater and Gordon Lawyers on freephone 0800 916 9055 or contact us online and we’ll be happy to help you.
+For an initial consultation with a family lawyer contact us here and we’ll be happy to help you.